afiodorov/afiodorov.github.io/_posts/2015-03-16-russian-names.md

 Sometimes colleagues drop the Name- part of the Name-Patronymic pair.
 Moreover, colloquially they mangle the patronymic slightly:

-"Michal*iov*ich" to "Michlych", throwing away a syllabus from the patronymic because it is just too long.
+"Michal*iov*ich" to "Michalych", throwing away a syllabus from the patronymic because it is just too long.

 So had I stayed in Russian-speaking environment a bit longer, I could have